Howard Jachter

 Howard (Chaim) Jachter is an American Orthodox rabbi, Dayan (rabbinical court judge), educator, and author.
 He sits on the Beth Din of Elizabeth, New Jersey as a Dayan and Get (Jewish divorce) administrator.
 Noted as an expert on the laws of Jewish divorce, he also chairs the Agunah Prevention and Resolution Committee of the Rabbinical Council of America.
-Rabbi Jachter is also the consulting rabbi for over 60 Eruvs across the United States.
+Rabbi Jachter is also the consulting rabbi for over 70 Eruvs across the United States.
 He serves as the Rabbi of Sha'arei Orah, the Sephardic Congregation of Teaneck, and is a faculty member at the Torah Academy of Bergen County (TABC).
-Author of eleven books and hundreds online and journal articles, he writes and lectures extensively on contemporary topics in Jewish law and thought.
+Author of twenty books and over one thousand online and journal articles, he writes and lectures extensively on contemporary topics in Jewish law and thought.
 He has five children.

 Early life and education

 Howard (Chaim) Jachter was born to Ben and Shirley Jachter and grew up in Brooklyn, New York.
 For elementary and middle school, he attended Yeshiva Rambam, and Marsha Stern Talmudical Academy for high school.
 Afterward, young Howard went to Yeshivat Har Etzion where he learned directly from Rav Aharon Lichtenstein for 2 years.
 He earned his bachelor's and master's degrees at Yeshiva University and his rabbinical ordination from Rabbi Isaac Elchanan Theological Seminary.
 There he learned under and was Shamash to Rav Joseph B. Soloveitchik near the end of his life.